msuhasiya42/mentor-mind/DEPLOYMENT.md

 ### Common Issues:

 1. **404 on routes**
-   - Check that `vercel.json` points to correct file path
+   - Check that `vercel.json` points to `backend/index.py`
-   - Ensure `backend/api/index.py` exists
+   - Ensure `backend/index.py` exists and imports correctly

 2. **Import errors**
-   - Verify all dependencies are in root `requirements.txt`
+   - Verify all dependencies are in `backend/requirements.txt`
-   - Check that Python path is set correctly in `backend/api/index.py`
+   - Check that Python path is set correctly in `backend/index.py`

 3. **OpenRouter API errors**
    - Verify your API key is set in Vercel environment variables